Yoga Dharma is a name given by Anat Zahor to her practice combining Iyengar yoga and the Buddha Dharma.

 Yoga is the expression of Dharma, the Yogi realizes the Dharma, they are inseparable.
 Body and mind are one, clear boundaries between them cannot be shown, as such, we may use them as tools in our journey, a journey that wishes to clear our false visions and see reality just as it is.

-Yoga Dharma grants us health and vitality, wellness, awareness, growth and fulfillment, conscious and wise life choices, concentration and serenity, happiness and peace of mind.
+Yoga Dharma grants us health and vitality, wellness, awareness, growth and fulfilment, conscious and wise life choices, concentration and serenity, happiness and peace of mind.